 A) POD #5 TKA

 This note may take me 5 minutes to complete, but it meets every criteria for a high complex hospital follow up visit.
 This is a 99233 hospital follow up SOAP note.

-Compare that with another patient with a highly complex clinical scenario who's multiorgan failure and dysfunction makes even the smartest of specialists trip over their feet.
+Compare that with another patient with a highly complex clinical scenario who's multiple organ failure and dysfunction makes even the smartest of specialists trip over their feet.
 I'm taking care of one of those patients right now.
-It's a case of multiorgan dysfunction who's complexity just isn't done justice by using E/M code 99233 or even the critical care codes.
+It's a case of multiple organ dysfunction who's complexity just isn't done justice by using E/M code 99233 or even the critical care codes.
 That's how complex their care is.
 There is sick and then there is complicated sick.
 There is a huge difference between these two types of patients.
 We need another set of codes entirely for the complicated sick population.
 No such set of codes exist.

 Happy: You know that lady that you're following with me, we need a new E/M code for her.
 The 99233 just doesn't do her justice.
 And neither does the 99291.

 Doc: How about a 99999.
 That's the highest number you can get